-IPVanish offers 1,100 servers across 60+ different countries, giving you plenty of servers to choose from – so getting connected on a fast, secure server won’t be an issue.
+IPVanish offers 1,300+ servers in over 60 countries, giving you plenty of servers to choose from – so getting connected on a fast, secure server won’t be an issue.
 With military-grade, 256-bit AES encryption, your information will be secure and safe from prying eyes, and you can adjust the security protocols for your use-case, too (IKEv2, OpenVPN with TCP and UDP, L2TP, IPSec, SSTP, PPTP).

 IPVanish has a surprisingly fun server search – just bring up a graphical map of the world, type in a country in the search bar nearby, and you can use the mouse wheel to zoom in on the servers they have available there.
 You get unlimited server switching, too, which is good – because IPVanish has an entire tab dedicated to IP address settings alone.
 You can set the VPN to automatically change your IP address every 45 minutes (or longer), which can keep you completely anonymous online.

 Finally, whether you’re a first-time VPN user or advanced, IPVanish has managed to straddle the line between ease-of-use and configuration options, without watering it down for either segment.